 - 2 weeks since getting the second dose of the Pfizer or Moderna vaccine

 If it’s been less than 2 weeks, you are not fully vaccinated.

-Patients with solid organ transplants should speak with their transplant care team to discuss recommendations about masking and social distancing.
+Patients with solid organ transplants or who are immunocompromised should speak with their care team to discuss recommendations about masking and social distancing.

 Does the COVID-19 vaccines cause allergic reactions?